U.S. vaccine campaign grows as COVID-19 kills 2,500-plus Americans daily

 Data shows surging COVID-19 infections and hospitalizations are driving healthcare systems to the breaking point across much of the country, with many intensive care units at or near capacity.

-The United States reported 3,102 coronavirus deaths on Tuesday, the third-highest daily toll since the pandemic began and the third time in a week that number has surpassed 3,000.
+The United States reported 3,102 coronavirus deaths on Tuesday, marking the third time in a week that number has surpassed 3,000.
 The seven-day average topped 2,500 lives lost every 24 hours for the first time this week.

-To date, COVID-19 deaths have climbed to 304,187 nationally, according to a Reuters tally, while the case load of 16.7 million known infections represented roughly 5% of the U.S. population.
+To date, COVID-19 deaths total 304,187 nationally, according to a Reuters tally, while the mounting case load of 16.7 million known infections represents roughly 5% of the U.S. population.

-With hospitalizations setting a record for the 18th day in a row - more than 112,000 patients under treatment on Tuesday - health experts warn the death toll will rise higher still in the weeks ahead, even as the vaccine campaign steadily expands.
+With hospitalizations setting a record for the 18th day in a row - more than 112,000 patients under treatment on Tuesday - health experts warn that fatalities will rise higher still in the weeks ahead, even as the vaccine campaign steadily expands.

-Another 2 million doses of the Pfizer vaccine and 5.9 million doses of the Moderna vaccine could be allocated next week, U.S. Health Secretary Alex Azar said on a conference call on Wednesday.
-Two doses of the vaccines, given three or four weeks apart, would be required for each person being inoculated.
+Another 2 million doses of the Pfizer vaccine and 5.9 million doses of Moderna’s vaccine could be allocated next week, U.S. Health Secretary Alex Azar told a conference call.
+Both require two doses, given three or four weeks apart, for each person inoculated.

-In all, the United States had options to buy up to 300 million doses of those vaccines, Azar said, plus hundreds of millions more doses of vaccines that have yet to receive approval, including some single-dose drugs.
+In all, the United States has options to buy up to 300 million doses of those vaccines, Azar said, plus hundreds of millions more doses of vaccines yet to receive approval, including some single-dose drugs.

 The U.S. could have a surplus supply of vaccines in the future, if all the vaccines it has secured are authorized for use, Azar said, which could eventually benefit other countries.